 Planning for your passing includes much more than just preparing funeral arrangements.
-When you pass away, there’s the question of what happens to your assets, which includes property, owned businesses, financial assets, investments, or anything else that has monetary value – or even sentimental value.
-More important than money is making sure that are taken care of.
+When you pass away, there’s the question of what happens to your assets, including real property, owned businesses, financial assets, investments, or anything else that has monetary or even sentimental value.
+More important than money is ensuring your loved ones are cared for.
 The goal of any well-crafted estate plan is to avoid ambiguity or conflict when it comes time for your family to handle your assets.
 This is why carefully creating a thoughtful estate plan is so important.

 What Is Estate Planning?

-Estate plans may also contain instructions for resolving financial issues such as paying off debts and taxes.
+Estate plans may also contain instructions for resolving financial issues, such as paying off debts and taxes.
+Your estate plan documents might also designate an executor and dictate the executor’s fee.
 Also, remember that an estate plan can be used for more than death planning: estate plans may also provide instructions for what happens if you are mentally incapacitated or unable to give consent for medical decisions.
-Your estate plan should include powers of attorney to designate the persons who you wish to make medical decisions for you and handle your finances.
+Your estate plan should include powers of attorney to designate the persons you wish to make medical decisions for and handle your finances.

 How to Begin to Create an Estate Plan in Texas